rjagerman/Monubit/README.md

 1) Requirements
 ----------------------------------
 To run Monubit you will need a web server capable of running the Symfony2 framework.
+To use the search system, a working python 2.7 installation is necessary.
 This means we require the following:

 * An HTTP server (Apache for example).
 * PHP 5.4 or higher.
 * MySQL or a similar database management system.
 * Composer (script included in the root directory).
+* Python 2.7

+For python, we require the following libraries:
+* Numpy
+* Scipy
+* Gensim
+* PyYAML
+* MySQL-Python

 Furthermore, we recommend you install the following, even though it is not required to run the application: